Area: 78,864 sq. kilometers; about the size of Virginia.

 At the close of World War II, Soviet troops overran all of Slovakia, Moravia, and much of Bohemia, including Prague.
 In May 1945, U.S. forces liberated the city of Plzen and most of western Bohemia.
 A civilian uprising against the German garrison took place in Prague in May 1945.
 Following Germany's surrender, some 2.9 million ethnic Germans were expelled from Czechoslovakia with Allied approval under the Benes Decrees.

-Reunited after the war, the Czechs and Slovaks set national elections for the spring of 1946.
+Reunited after the war, the Czechs and Slovaks set federal and national elections for the spring of 1946.
 The democratic elements, led by President Eduard Benes, hoped the Soviet Union would allow Czechoslovakia the freedom to choose its own form of government and aspired to a Czechoslovakia that would act as a bridge between East and West.
 The Czechoslovak Communist Party, which won 38% of the vote, held most of the key positions in the government and gradually managed to neutralize or silence the anti-communist forces.
 Although the communist-led government initially intended to participate in the Marshall Plan, it was forced by Moscow to back out.
 Under the cover of superficial legality, the Communist Party seized power in February 1948.

 After extensive purges modeled on the Stalinist pattern in other east European states, the Communist Party tried 14 of its former leaders in November 1952 and sentenced 11 to death.
 For more than a decade thereafter, the Czechoslovak communist political structure was characterized by the orthodoxy of the leadership of party chief Antonin Novotny.